 You can specify actions to take with messages based on pre-made patterns in the subject line or message body.
 Credit card, Social Security numbers, privacy information such as driver’s license numbers, phone numbers or expiration dates and HIPAA data can be automatically checked and acted upon by blocking, tagging or quarantining inbound messages.

 All messages, except those from senders on the Allow List, go through attachment filtering.
-From the BLOCK/ACCEPT > Attachment Filters page you can choose to take certain actions with inbound and/or outbound messages if they contain attachments with certain filename patterns, file types, MIME types, or password protected archives.
+From the BLOCK/ACCEPT > Attachment Filters page you can choose to take certain actions with inbound and/or outbound messages if they contain text type attachments with certain filename patterns, file types, MIME types, or password protected archives.
 Actions you can take with inbound messages include block or quarantine.
 Actions you can take with outbound messages include block, quarantine, encrypt or redirect.
 You can elect to have a notification sent to the sender when an inbound or outbound message is blocked due to attachment content filtering.
 See the ADVANCED > Bounce/NDR Settings page to configure notifications.

 The BLOCK/ACCEPT > Attachment Filters page provides a table of patterns you can use for specifying the above actions based on attachment filenames, or you can create your own filters.